UkoeHB/bevy_simplenet/README.md

 Check out the example for a demonstration of how to build a Bevy client using this crate.

+Check out [bevy_simplenet_events](https://github.com/UkoeHB/bevy_simplenet_events) for an event-based framework for networking that builds on this crate.

 This crate requires nightly rust.